oldman-gg/RekordboxCollection-To-SpotifyPlaylist/README.md

 # Rekordbox Collection Spotify URI Finder

 This script searches for Spotify URIs corresponding to the songs listed in a exported Rekordbox collection CSV file.
 The Spotify URIs are then added back into the CSV file.

-This is a utility script that is part of a larger project that is currently in progress.
+Note: This is a utility script which is part of a larger in progress project

 The script uses the Spotipy, Pandas, and FuzzyWuzzy libraries to perform its functions.